adlerdh/entropy/README.md

 * macOS 14.6.1, 15.3.1, 15.6.1, 26.0.1 Apple arm64 architecture (with clang 15.0.0, 16.0.0, 17.0.0)
 * ~~macOS 10.14.6, Intel x86_64 architecture (with clang 11.0.0)~~ (not supported)

+### Development libraries for Debian Linux
+You may need to install additional development libraries for Mesa 3D Graphics, Wayland, Xorg, Xrandr, Xinerama, Xcursor, xkbcommon, and xi on Linux.
+On Debian, this can be done using

+`sudo apt-get install libgl1-mesa-dev libwayland-dev xorg-dev libxkbcommon-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

 ### External dependencies
 The following dependencies are added as external projects during CMake superbuild generation:
 * [argparse](https://github.com/p-ranav/argparse/tree/v3.2) (v3.2)